One Tool, Many Languages: Language-Parametric Transformation with Incremental Parametric Syntax: Evaluation

 Table \ref{table:test-results} shows the number of passing tests for each language and transformation.
-The \textbf{Ident} transformation is a baseline transformation which simply parses and pretty prints a program, in order to filter out test cases which fail due to bugs in our underlying parsers and pretty-printers, or due to overly self-referential test-cases.
+The \textbf{Ident} transformation is a baseline transformation which simply parses and pretty prints a program, in order to filter out ``bad tests'' as described above.
 The \textbf{Hoist}, \textbf{Testcov}, and \textbf{TAC} columns show the results of their respective transformations.

-While only $93.9\%$ of the language tests work with our 3rd-party infrastructure, of those, our hoist transformation passes $98.2\%$, our test coverage passes $97.8\%$, and our TAC transformation passes $95.8\%$.
-Our inspection shows the failures result from minor bugs that would require small changes to correct, similar to the ones mentioned in Section \ref{sec:building-hoisting}.
-Furthermore, one of the failing Java hoist tests resulted in a crash of $\packagename{javac}$.
-Manual inspection shows that this program is indeed correct.
-The bug has been confirmed by the JDK developers \cite{jdk-bug}.
+Comparing the other transformations to \textbf{Ident}, all but $12$ tests pass.
+The failing JavaScript and Python tests are all self-referential tests that were not ruled out by \textbf{Ident}.
+The failing JavaScript tests all use \code{function.toString()}, which retrieves the textual source code of the function.
+The Python ones inspect the runtime representation of functions, such as the presence of opcodes in the compiled bytecode or the number of bytes used per stack frame.
+The failing Java hoist test is actually due to a crash of $\packagename{javac}$.
+Manual inspection shows that this program is indeed correct, and the bug has been confirmed by the JDK developers \cite{jdk-bug}.

-We had substantial issues working with the Lua test suite.
-The Lua test suite is distributed as a single test program, containing 28 files and 12,000 lines of code.
-The tests are highly self-referential, and include checks that a symbol is defined on a certain line number, as well as checks that the current file has a certain character in a certain position.
-The test suite also makes heavy use of the dynamism of Lua, including multiple points where it undefines every global variable.
-Furthermore, the test suite is designed to stop at the first failed assertion.
-With tests that break if a file changes character encoding, let alone a format-altering identity transformation, using them to test correctness of our transformations would be a substantial endeavor.
+While we were very successful with the other language test suites, we found substantial barriers using the Lua test suite to test our transformations.
+Its tests are highly self-referential, including a check that the ``test'' function is defined on line 17, points where it undefines every global variable, and tests that break if a file changes character encoding.
+We nonetheless tried.